 In most parts this series covers the first steps of the product discovery: value – what do your customers value and which problems are worth solving.
 But will also help you while dealing with the usability risk.

 Is there anything missing?
 What are your biggest hurdles, when it comes to user/customer feedback?
-I love to talk about it – just get in touch.
+I love to talk about it – just schedule get on a virtual coffee call or shoot me an email.